 - ½ teaspoon garlic powder

-- Bake for 5-6 minutes, or until lightly browned across the tops and browned around the edges.
+- Bake for about 5 to 7 minutes, or until lightly browned across the tops and browned around the edges.
 Start watching around 4-5 minutes as they will brown quickly.

 - Remove from oven and allow to cool completely before removing from sheet.

-- Pre-grated store bought parmesan cheese will not work well for this recipe.
-Many store bought cheeses use anti-clumping powders which prevent them from melting evenly.
+- Pre-grated store bought parmesan cheese (like brands in a green canister) will not work for this recipe.
+Many store bought cheeses use anti-clumping powders which prevent cheese from melting evenly.
 Freshly grated parmesan cheese is best.

 - Rosemary can be substituted with oregano, basil, or an Italian seasoning blend.

-- Parmesan crisps will keep for 2-3 days in a sealed container, or up to two months in a sealed container in the freezer.
-They may lose their crispiness over time, and are best served fresh.
+- Parmesan crisps will keep for 2-3 days in a sealed container, up to a week in the refrigerator, or up to two months in a sealed container in the freezer.
+They may lose their crispiness over time, especially if refrigerator or frozen, and are best served fresh.